 – soil moisture – decides about the leaf coloration and their drop timing.
 An appropriate level of moisture extends the leaf coloration period, leading to its full development.
 Dry soil can cause earlier leaf drop.

 – location against the local relief – when trees grow in low-lying areas, where the cooler air tends to accumulate throughout the night, they usually display their colors earlier, than upland trees.
-The best example you can see in the chart above (Pic.
+The best example you can see is in the chart above (Pic.
 1b).

 – tree condition – wounded trees, declined or diseased may display their fall colors earlier than their healthy neighbors.
 It applies also to single dead branches, wounds to the trunk, or root compaction.

 Very important is the weather in summer, especially in late months When i.e. September is unusually warm and dry, then the photosynthesis process is extended.
 Next, even if after early autumn warm weather suddenly gets worse, the leaf coloration process won’t be much quicker.
 Unlike good late summer weather, when August or September is cold and rainy, then autumn colors appear faster.
-The worst scenario occurs when cold September comes after rainy summer.
+The worst scenario occurs when a cold September comes after rainy summer.
 The process won’t be slowed down, even if warm and sunny weather back later in autumn.

 There are some regularities, determining also the stage of leaf coloration before they fall from the tree.
 Not always the trees can achieve the stage of red color.
 Sometimes, under significant weather stressors, they can fall on the ground before the coloration process is completed.
 Let’s see the individual leaf coloration circumstances based on the weather conditions: